Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)" -- --arch=aarch64

-After the command is executed, all required files are saved in the newly created dataflux-func-sidecar directory in the current directory.
+After the command finishes executing, all required files are saved in a newly created dataflux-func-sidecar directory under the current directory.

-• If you need to install Sidecar on a server without internet access, you can download it locally first, and then copy the entire directory to the target machine using a USB drive or scp tool.
+• To install Sidecar on a server without internet access, you can download the files locally first, then copy the entire directory to the target machine via USB drives, scp tool, etc.

-• If you need to install Sidecar on a server with internet access, you can download it directly on the server.
+• To install Sidecar on a server with internet access, you can download directly on the server.

 2.1.2 Manual Download of Resource Files

-After manually downloading all files, place them in a newly created dataflux-func-sidecar directory.
+After manually downloading all files, place them into a newly created dataflux-func-sidecar directory.

 When manually downloading, if using a browser, be careful not to download cached old content!!